![]() | Clinical UM Guideline |

 Conclusion

-In summary, data suggests that ASA for the treatment of HCM is associated with symptomatic and cardiodynamic improvement in adults under specific circumstances.
+In summary, data suggests that ASA for the treatment of HCM is associated with symptomatic and cardiodynamic improvement in individuals under specific circumstances.
 Risks associated with the procedure include complete heart block requiring implantation of a permanent pacemaker, as well as an increased risk of sustained ventricular arrhythmias.

-Definitions
+Definitions |

 Canadian Cardiovascular Society Score: This organization defines anginal classes as follows: